DAY 01, Amritsar

 Arrive in Amritsar, wherever you'll be met by our representative and transferred to your hotel and power-assisted with sign up. nowadays you'll relax or a visit to the guard ever-changing ceremony each evening within the India- Islamic Republic of Pakistan border is that the highlight of the world.
 Overnight at Hotel.

-After breakfast, start a full day private guided tour of Amritsar.
+After breakfast, start a full-day private guided tour of Amritsar.
 Begin with a visit to the Harmandir Sahib, informally known as the Golden Temple, the temple is a Sikh gurdwara (place of worship) of great significance and is effectively the spiritual centre of the Sikh faith, built from white marble and copper gilt with the dome covered with gold leaf, over 100,000 people visit the shrine each day to worship and Jallianwala Bagh.
 Overnight at Hotel.

 Day 03, Drive to Kangra(Pragpur)

 After breakfast depart Amritsar and drive up into the Kangra valley amidst the foothills to Pragpur which will take approximately 4 hours.
 The day is free to relax and enjoy the spectacular surroundings or enjoy a walk around the village, which was designated a heritage village in 1997.
 Overnight at Hotel.

 Day 04, Drive to Dharamsala

 After breakfast depart Pragpur and enjoy the short, scenic drive to Dharamsala which will take approximately 1.5 hours.
 Dharamsala, the current home of his holiness the Dalai Lama is located in the Kangra valley, in the Dhauladhars Mountains.
 Dharamsala has been connected with Buddhism for a long time, with many monasteries having been established in the past.
-However in the 8th century these monasteries declined, with Hinduism experiencing a revival.
+However, in the 8th century, these monasteries declined, with Hinduism experiencing a revival.
 Overnight at Hotel.

-Today enjoy a guided tour of Dharamsala visiting Gompas, the Tibet Museum and the Library of Tibetan Works and Archives.
+Today enjoy a guided tour of Dharamshala visiting Gompas, the Tibet Museum and the Library of Tibetan Works and Archives.
 During the afternoon visit the Norbulingka Institute where Tibetan arts and crafts including wood and metal craft, silk weaving and thangka paintings are kept alive.
-The evening is free to explore Mc Leodganj, originally home of the semi-nomadic Gaddi tribe; McLeodganj is today the residence of His Holiness, the Dalai Lama and thousands of Tibetan refugees.
+The evening is free to explore Mc Leodganj, originally the home of the semi-nomadic Gaddi tribe; McLeodganj is today the residence of His Holiness, the Dalai Lama and thousands of Tibetan refugees.

 Day 06, Drive to Palampur(Taragarh)

 Today you will head to Taragarh, a drive of approximately 3.5 hours, and check in to the Taragarh Palace.
 Situated by a forested estate and surrounded with the tea gardens of the Kangra valley, one of the most scenic and unexplored areas of Himachal Pradesh.
 Taragarh Palace is at the foot of the Dhauladhar Mountains with splendid views of surrounding snow-capped peaks.
 Overnight at Hotel.

 Day 07,Palampur - Bir - Palampur

 Day 08, Drive to Shimla

 Early morning drive to Shimla, approximately 8 hours.
 Sit back and admire the spectacular scenery stopping en route at Mandi, renowned for its 81 old stone temples and their enormous range of fine carving, as well as its old palaces and notable examples of 'colonial' architecture; before continuing on to Shimla.
-Shimla which was formerly known as Simla, is the capital city of Himachal Pradesh.
+Shimla which was formerly known as Shimla is the capital city of Himachal Pradesh.
 In 1864, Shimla was declared the summer capital of the British Raj in India.

-Today spend the morning on a sightseeing tour of Shimla you will begin with a visit to the Viceregal Lodge, designed by British architect Henry Irwin and constructed in the Jacobethan style between 1880 and 1888.Formally the residence of the British Viceroy of India the lodge today houses some of the most ancient articles and photographs dating back to British rule in India.
+Today spend the morning on a sightseeing tour of Shimla you will begin with a visit to the Viceregal Lodge, designed by British architect Henry Irwin and constructed in the Jacobethan style between 1880 and 1888. formally the residence of the British Viceroy of India the lodge today houses some of the most ancient articles and photographs dating back to British rule in India.
 Continue on to visit the Hindu Temple containing shrines to the many and various Hindi gods.
 Thereafter within the evening, fancy a leisure walk on the Mall Road.
-Delicious dinner and stay at hotel.
+Delicious dinner and stay at the hotel.

 Day 10,Shimla - Delhi

 Day 11, Delhi Departure

-Today is that the last Day of the tour.
+Today is that the Last Day of the tour.
 Relish associate early morning breakfast.
 Complete the check-out formalities.
 Get associate aided transfer to the Delhi railroad terminal/airfield for your onward journey.`